Housing and Dining Options

 Residence halls also have resident advisors (RAs) who can help out with problems as you get used to campus life.

-A new option this year is the Bearcats Abroad Living-Learning Community, a block of the University Park Apartments for students who share an interest in global travel, cultures and citizenship.
+UC International partners with the Housing Office to present the UC the World Living-Learning Community, a block of the University Park Apartments for students who share an interest in global travel, cultures and citizenship.
 Both US and international students can apply to live in the LLC.

 Off-campus housing portal

 The UC Student Government contracts with a listing service to provide a portal students can search for nearby apartments meeting certain eligibility requirements.
 Virtual tours are available for some properties.

 Neither UC nor the Student Government endorses the listed properties, so check information carefully before you sign a lease.